ramigs/strapi-nuxt-article/strapi-nuxt.md

 ### Test Reset Password

-Visit `http://localhost:3000/forgot-password` in your browser, fill-in the "Email" input with one that has been registered before and click **Email me a reset link**.
+Visit `http://localhost:3000/forgot-password` in your browser, fill-in the "Email" input with an email that has been registered before and click **Email me a reset link**.

 ![Strapi Reset Password Email Sent](./strapi-nuxt-reset-password-email-sent.png)